 One of the most important documents you need, is your travel insurance and GHIC card.
 Hospitals which accept GHIC cards (Global Health Insurance Cards) are not always easily accessible, so we highly recommend that you take out comprehensive private insurance.

-The Insurance will be required to reclaim the cost of paying a PayFip French hospital bill, which you will receive when you get home.
+The Insurance will be required to reclaim the cost of paying a PayFip French hospital bill, which you will receive when you get home, should you have an accident.

 Les Deux Alps – Our recommendation for skiing in the French Alps!